asquare14/Git-Cheat-Sheet/main.md

 `$ git stash`
  - Git stash temporarily shelves or stashes changes made to your working copy so you can work on something else, and come back and re-apply them later on.

+ `$ git stash save "message"`
+ - Same as above but also annotates the stash with a description.
+This will be shown when running `$ git stash list` and helps provide context if you have multiple stashes at a time.

 `$ git stash pop`
  - Get back stashed commits